SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Int.rst

      - | Return a version of x which is allowed to be automatically
        | resized where needed
      - T(w(x) bits)
-   * - myUInt.twoComplement(en: Bool)
-     - Use the two's complement to transform an UInt into an SInt
-     - SInt(w(myUInt) + 1, bits)
-   * - mySInt.abs
-     - Return the absolute value as a UInt value
-     - UInt(w(mySInt), bits)
-   * - mySInt.abs(en: Bool)
-     - Return the absolute value as a UInt value when en is True
-     - UInt(w(mySInt), bits)
-   * - mySInt.sign
-     - Return most significant bit
-     - Bool
    * - x.expand
      - Return x with 1 bit expand
      - T(w(x)+1 bits)
-   * - mySInt.absWithSym
-     - Return the absolute value of the UInt value with symmetric, shrink 1 bit
-     - UInt(w(mySInt) - 1 bits)
    * - x.getZero
      - Return a new instance of type T that is assigned a constant value of zeros the same width as x.
      - T(0, w(x) bits).clearAll()